wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 There is a solution though.
 Most LLMs these days allow you to specify a response format.
 And all of them support doing so by specifying a JSON schema.
 Using a JSON schema not only allows you to specify an object structure for the output, you can also describe what each property does so the LLM better understands how to translate the input into structured output.

-And there's more good news, in many cases the LLM follows the output structure flawlessly.
+And there's more good news, depending on how the LLM provider implemented structured output generation the the LLM follows the output structure flawlessly.
 OpenAI achieves 100% accuracy in this regard.
 So you can almost blindly rely on this feature.

 Eliminating the content parsing aspect of using an LLM reduces the amount of code in your application by a significant amount so you can focus on building that workflow you need to create for processing blog posts into linkedin posts or even more interesting translating a prompt into a structured user interface.